alanrogers/legofit/src/README.md

 ## Simulating site patterns

-The preferred approach is to do simulations using [scrm](https://scrm.github.io/), a software package written by Paul
-R. Staab, Sha Zhu, Dirk Metzler and Gerton Lunter.
-It does coalescent simulations with linkage and recombination.
-Our own program @ref scrmpat "scrmpat" tabulates site pattern frequencies from `scrm` output.
+The package provides support for tabulating site patterns from several coalescent simulators.
+To study the output of [ms][], pipe the results through @ref ms2sim "ms2sim" and then @ref simpat "simpat".
+For [scrm][], use the `-transpose-segsites` option, and pipe the output through @ref scrmpat "scrmpat".
+The authors of [msprime][] recommend running their software within a Python script.
+Within such a script, it is easy to generate output in the form required by @ref simpat "simpat".

 For less sophisticated simulations, use the `-U` option of @ref legosim "legosim".
-This assumes free recombination between nucleotide sites.
-This is not ideal, because it ignores genetic linkage, but it reads the same input files as `legosim`, is very fast, and generates output in the form of site pattern frequencies.
+This assumes free recombination between nucleotide sites and generates site pattern frequencies with unrealistically narrow sampling distributions.

 ## Estimating parameters from genetic data